RyanSchu/RFMix_Pipe/README.md

 Make sure all inputs are in the same build and that their SNP ID formats are concordant.

 ### Workflow
+You may need to install a Local copy of RFMIx.

 0. Phase data if not phased.
 See Phasing_example.md